talsma-ict/context-propagation/readme.md

 # Context propagation library

-Library to create a snapshot of one or more `ThreadLocal` values and reactivate them in another thread.
+Library to capture a snapshot of one or more `ThreadLocal` values and reactivate them in another thread.

-The library automatically detects supported `ThreadLocal` values to propagate.
+The library automatically detects supported `ThreadLocal` values to be captured.
-It uses a Service Provider Interface (SPI) for this using the Java [ServiceLoader].
+It uses a `ContextManager` Service Provider Interface (SPI) for this using the Java [ServiceLoader].

 The core module provides several [utility classes](#utility-classes) to safely capture a context snapshot in the calling thread and reativating it in another thread and ensuring proper cleanup after its execution finishes.
 This reduces the chance of 'leaking' thread-local values.

-## Terminology
+## API concepts

+A brief explanation of the core concepts from the api:

 ### ContextSnapshot